AgaMiko/plastic-object-detection/content/authors/wimlds/_index.md

 ---
 # Display name
-title: Plastic object detection
+title: Women in Machine Learning and Data Science

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: WiMLDS Project Trójmiasto - AI4Good
+role: Trójmiasto

 # Organizations/Affiliations
 organizations: